Published and Effective as of January 5, 2026.

 19.5 Notices

-Except as set out in this Agreement, any notice or consent under this Agreement must be in writing to the addresses on the first page.
-Either party may update its address with notice to the other party.
+Except as set out in this Agreement, any notice or consent under this Agreement must be in writing.
 All notices to Picflow must include a copy emailed to legal@picflow.com.
 Picflow may also send operational notices to Customer by email or through the Service.

 19.6 Entire Agreement